datascienceguide/datascienceguide.github.io/_posts/prediction/classification/2016-10-29-naive-bayes-classifier.md

 categories: introduction
 ---

-The bayesian approach offers an alterative method to statistics, and is actuall quite intuitive once you wrap your head around it.
-Statistics can be daunting, but I will attempt to explain bayes theorem intuitively and leave the mathematical proofs for textbooks.
+The Bayesian approach offers an alternative method to statistics, and is actually quite intuitive once you wrap your head around it.
+Statistics can be daunting, but I will attempt to explain Bayes theorem intuitively and leave the mathematical proofs for textbooks.

-The foundation for the bayesian approach is bayes theorem.
-I recommond you read this primer on an intuitive (and short) explanation of [Bayes' theroem](http://betterexplained.com/articles/an-intuitive-and-short-explanation-of-bayes-theorem/) and [understanding bayes' theorem with ratios](http://betterexplained.com/articles/understanding-bayes-theorem-with-ratios/).
+The foundation for the Bayesian approach is Bayes theorem.
+I recommend you read this primer on an intuitive (and short) explanation of [Bayes' theroem](http://betterexplained.com/articles/an-intuitive-and-short-explanation-of-bayes-theorem/) and [understanding bayes' theorem with ratios](http://betterexplained.com/articles/understanding-bayes-theorem-with-ratios/).

 # Bayes' Theorem